Dr. Rajkumar: Acting versatility

 It was observed that after 15 years into his career, in the mid sixties, when new young filmmakers were searching for actors who were less theatrical, Rajkumar had to undergo a transformation in his acting style and succeeded in proving that he could handle roles which were subtle, mellow and soft without the need for theatrical histrionics.
 He went on to be known for portraying versatile roles with elan.

-He was also praised for his ability to integrate the virtues of an actor with the power of a superstar without letting one erase the other by acting as a gulf between the mainstream popular movies and the artistic cinemas.
+He was also praised for his ability to integrate actors' virtues with the power of a superstar without letting one erase the other by acting as a gulf between mainstream popular movies and artistic cinemas.
 It was also noted that it was his subtle acting prowess, spontaneous style and his flair to give the reel characters a real credibility which singled him out to the top and helped him to never be out of the running by withstanding the onslaught of time, age and the ever changing demands of celluloid world.

-Jnanapith awardee U. R. Ananthamurthy had noted that movies of Rajkumar were less melodramatic in comparison to the movies of his counterparts at that time in other languages—MGR, Sivaji Ganesan and NTR.
+Jnanapith awardee U. R. Ananthamurthy had noted that movies of Rajkumar were less melodramatic than the movies of his counterparts at that time in other languages—MGR, Sivaji Ganesan and NTR.

 Amitabh Bachchan had praised Rajkumar's simplicity and his ability to perform any role to perfection.
 Anil Kapoor called him the "emperor of all the actors" and a pride of Indian film industry.

 Girish Kasaravalli had called him a great actor by any standards.
 Jayanth Kaikini had said that the variety and intensity which Rajkumar had managed as an actor was unmatched world over.

 When Rajkumar completed 200 movies in lead roles in Kannada films, P. Lankesh edited a special issue of Lankesh Patrike in 1988 titled Innooru Chitragala Raja dedicating to him.

 Social themes of movies

 Rajkumar made movies against perceived social evils throughout his career.
-His debut movie Bedara Kannappa (1954) spoke about social discrimination.
+His debut movie Bedara Kannappa (1954) addressed social discrimination.
 The 1957 movie Rayara Sose speaks against the evil practice of dowry.
-The 1958 movie Shree Krishna Gaarudi, which narrates the bickering and squabbling among the Pandavas for portfolios, allegorizes the politics in the then newly formed Mysore state.
+The 1958 movie Shree Krishna Gaarudi, which narrates the bickering and squabbling among the Pandavas for portfolios, allegorises the politics in the then newly formed Mysore state.